talhakhokhar/Dell-Optiplex3020-OPENCORE-EFI/README.md

 Seamless Integration: Using OpenCore for a robust and reliable macOS experience on your Optiplex 3020.

-Community Support: For USB maps and solving WiFi or Bluetooth issues, check out this guy's repository.
+Community Support: For USB maps and solving WiFi or Bluetooth issues, check out this guy's repository (https://github.com/varszegimarcell/Optiplex-3020-Hackintosh-OpenCore).

 Recommendations: